 So, who does the GDPR apply to?
 It's a bit more onerous than the CCPA.
 In fact, any controller or processor, anybody that ends with personal data established in the European Union, the processing of personal data, and also, as you can see on the slide, any non-EU controller offering goods and services to the EU, they subject them to clarify that if you are a European Union resident, then your data, you own that data, and anybody who’s dealt with that data or could potentially dealt with it will have to comply with the GDPR.
 If you are an American company based in the US only with servers based in the US and web service based in the US, but you're offering Services paid or not to any EU residents, you have to comply the GDPR, very very onerous indeed.

 Thank you.
-Now, as Carol said, it's similar but different.
+It's similar but different.
 There are eight rights to the GDPR.
 What's been very interesting with the GDPR since it’s became enforceable almost two years ago now is seeing regulations such as the CCPA and other regulations in the world who are really looking at the GDPR and taking bits of it.
 So, I think the regulations really get stronger regardless of where you are.
 The eight rights of the GDPR bearing in mind this is all about personal data.

 This is about my data as an EU resident.
 Just touching on that.
 I'm in the UK.
 I'm actually Scottish, living in England and part the UK.
 Guess what, we're not part of the EU anymore.
 Does that mean that GDPR doesn't apply to me?
 Absolutely not.
 It applies to me fully until the 31st of December this year, and this is the transition period.
 After which, very interesting point, every single component of the GDPR is being taken into the old data protection act.